asolfre/docker-sonarqube/README.md

 # docker-sonarqube

-Docker image based on default [SonarQube 5.6](https://hub.docker.com/_/sonarqube/) with manual installed plugins.
+Docker image based on default [SonarQube](https://hub.docker.com/_/sonarqube/) with manually installed plugins.
-The default provided plugins are removed and replaced by manual downloaded.
+The default provided plugins are kept and some extra plugins are manually downloaded.

 To add/remove plugins modify the Dockerfile and build your own version.